Share your story

 Supporting documentation in the way of photos, graphs or statistics can be submitted through the online nomination form or can be emailed to email@example.com.
 Please clearly outline your organisation and the nomination it relates to.

-Awarded to the organisation or public event that has the smallest amount of waste going to landfill.
+Awarded to the organisation that has the smallest amount of waste going to landfill.
 This is worked out as a percentage of the overall waste composition.
 You can refer to your Actsmart scorecard for this information.

 - Organisations located in the ACT or Queanbeyan

-- Small Actsmart events (less than 1000 patrons)
+- Small Actsmart event located in the ACT (less than 1000 patrons)

-- Large Actsmart events (more than 1000 patrons)
+- Large Actsmart event located in the ACT (more than 1000 patrons)

 Nominations for Actsmart events will be worked out as a daily average.